hardiksingh467-developer/react__query__tut/react__query.md

 We will create a new custom query hook, so in the hooks folder create a new file, useSuperHeroData.js

 ### Parallel Queries
+Sometimes a single component may need to call multiple API's to fetch Data With React Query it is as simple as calling useQuery twice In db.json add another entry called friends, it should be an array of JSON, tha JSON has only `id` and `name`

+Now in the components folder create another file called ParallelQueries.jsx

+Create a route to render the above page

+Now our aim is to fetch both superheroes and friends on this page

+### Dynamic Parallel queries